TsvetanDyulgerov/sales-store-backend/README.md

 -   **Reporting:**  Generates customizable reports filtered by product name, username, and order date range, providing insights into orders and user activities.

-The backend uses a relational database (PostgreSQL or MS SQL Server) with clearly defined tables and relationships:
+The backend uses a relational database (PostgreSQL) with clearly defined tables and relationships:

 -   `users`  — stores user information and roles.